MatthewBayfield/eventabase/README.md

 <img src='docs/screenshots/terms_and_policies_header.png' alt="screenshot of the terms and conditions page header" width=30% height=30%>

 #### Administrator page
-A very basic administrator page exists, where a site administrator can view/delete/edit/add registered users, user profiles, user email addresses, and events and activities.
+A very basic administrator page exists, where a site administrator can view/delete/edit/add registered users, user profiles, user email addresses, events and activities, and event engagements.
 They can also create further administrator accounts, and verify email addresses.

 In its current form, an administrator should be careful when deleting/creating model instances of some of the aforementioned user and event objects.
 For example if an administrator deletes/adds a user address, they must also delete/add a user profile to prevent database errors.
 Eventually Django signals will be used to ensure